tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-01-15-to-share-or-not-to-share.md

 > We shouldn’t be here to feed the platform.
 The platform needs to be here for us. - [Seth Godin](https://seths.blog/2023/01/the-platform-and-the-curator/)

-Encouraging others to post on these platforms defiantly counts as feeding them.
+Encouraging others to post on these platforms Definitely counts as feeding them.
 What other reasons for removing them are there?

 - People posting links onto social isn’t the “conversion goal” come the end of a post.
 Reading another post is.
 - It’d offload functionality onto the browser (which is well handled on Firefox) as good web sites / apps do.